 The top floor is the place where the tower was built in Cham style.
 The bricks have very tight circuits and invisible binder.
 Po Nagar Temple refers to the complex of towers but actually it's just the name of the largest tower.
-The the largest tower is about 23 meters high and has 4 floors.
-Each floor has doors, god statues and interesting animal rocks.
+The largest tower is about 23 meters high and has 4 floors.
+Each floor has doors, god statues, and interesting animal rocks.
 At 4 corners, there are 4 smaller towers.
-Inside the tower, there is a goddess statue (2.6 m tall) carved in black granite sitting on a lotus shaped stone pedestal.
+Inside the tower, there is a goddess statue (2.6 m tall) carved in black granite sitting on a lotus-shaped stone pedestal.
 Her back is against the large stone in the shape of the bodhi leaf.
 This is a masterpiece of Cham sculpture.
-On top of the tower there is a statue of the god Shiva riding Nandin ox, and the mascots as swans, goats, elephants etc. The tower wall facade was decorated by sculptures in stone like the dancers, boatman, people who are milling rice or hunting with bows and arrows.
-The main door in the east leads into an side lobby.
+On top of the tower, there is a statue of the god Shiva riding Nandin ox, and the mascots as swans, goats, and elephants.
+The tower wall facade was decorated by sculptures in stone like the dancers, boatman, people who are milling rice or hunting with bows and arrows.
+The main door in the east leads into a side lobby.
 On two sides of the door has two stone pillars showing goddess Durga dancing among the two musicians.
 Inside the tower, it is dark and cold.

 Po Nagar Cham towers are the typical works for Cham sculpture and architecture.
 Its techniques from the eighth to the thirteenth century are unknown although many scientific works have been performed.
 Technically, all towers were built in brick and decorated in stone and ceramic materials associated with deities worshiped here.
 The stone sculptures represent different Brahmin religious themes.